Vaginal Rejuvenation in Austin, TX

 The Labiaplasty Surgery Experience

 A critical part of the surgery process is the initial consultation.
-As a woman, Dr. Fisher understands the reluctance some patients may have discussing such an intimate subject.
-Anyone who opts for a labiaplasty should feel totally confident in her decision, which is why Dr. Fisher has a thorough, in-depth conversation to determine whether labiaplasty is the ideal solution and to explain what the surgery can and cannot do.
-She will answer questions about the procedure itself, expected results, and recovery time, all with a focus on compassion and discretion.
+As women, Dr. Fisher & Dr. Kurtovic understand the reluctance some patients may have discussing such an intimate subject.
+Anyone who opts for a labiaplasty should feel totally confident in her decision, which is why we have a thorough, in-depth conversation to determine whether labiaplasty is the ideal solution and to explain what the surgery can and cannot do.
+We will answer questions about the procedure itself, expected results, and recovery time, all with a focus on compassion and discretion.

 The surgery itself is performed with the patient under general anesthesia and typically lasts up to 90 minutes.
-Dr. Fisher will trim away excess tissue to make the labia less noticeable and more symmetrical.
+Your surgeon will trim away excess tissue to make the labia less noticeable and more symmetrical.

 After labiaplasty surgery, women should expect to take a week off to recover, then refrain from general physical exertion for another week.
 Vaginal intercourse should be avoided for about six weeks.